Skip to content

 How much does GitHub Copilot cost?

+Since June 1, 2026, every paid plan includes monthly AI credits for chat, agent, and premium model usage, while code completions stay unlimited.
 Free tier: 2,000 completions and 50 chat messages per month.
-Individual: $10/mo or $100/yr.
-Business: $19/user/mo with admin controls.
-Enterprise: $39/user/mo with fine-tuned models and advanced security.
+Pro: $10/mo with $15 in monthly credits.
+Pro+: $39/mo with $70 in credits.
+Max: $100/mo with $200 in credits.
+Business: $19/user/mo with $19 in credits per user and admin controls.
+Enterprise: $39/user/mo with $39 in credits per user, fine-tuned models, and advanced security.
 Free for verified students, teachers, and open-source maintainers.

 Is GitHub Copilot free for students?

 Yes.
-Verified students, teachers, and maintainers of popular open-source projects get GitHub Copilot Individual for free through GitHub Education.
+Verified students, teachers, and maintainers of popular open-source projects get GitHub Copilot Pro for free through GitHub Education.
 You need to verify your status through GitHub's verification process.

 Choose Copilot if you want AI completions inside your existing IDE without switching.
 Choose Cursor if you want a more powerful AI-native experience with multi-file editing and Composer.
 Copilot is simpler and cheaper ($10 vs $20); Cursor is more capable.
 See our comparison.